WMSpark/mergescript/README.md

 # How changes.properties will work

 #### pages
-> In this property we are specifying the names of pages/partials (newly created or) that we want to persist from the implementation project.
+> In this property specify the names of pages/partials (newly created or) that we want to persist from the implementation project.

 >   Example: Main, DashBoard, partialAccounts

 #### services
-> Here we will be adding all the names of services that we want to persist from implementation project.
+> Specify all the names of services that we want to persist from implementation project.

 >   Example: testJavaService,randomUser, test_db, securityService

 #### prefabs
-> This property we are using to merge prefabs that we want to persist from the implementation project src/main/webapp/WEB-INF/prefabs/.
+> This property we are using to merge prefabs that we want to persist from the implementation project src/main/webapp/WEB-INF/prefabs/. specify all the Prefab names we want to merge from implementation project

 >   Example: QRCOde, Googlemaps

 #### icons
-> In this property we will be specifying the icon names from the implementation project src/main/webapp/WEB-INF/prefabs/ that we want to merge.
+> Specify all the icon names from the implementation project src/main/webapp/WEB-INF/prefabs/ that we want to merge.

 #### themes
 > Specify the themes names from implementation project src/main/webapp/themes to merge.